rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

     />
   );
 };
 ```

 ### **right**

-"Optional ReactNode to be displayed on the right side of the ComboBox."
+"Optional element to display on the right side of the ComboBox."

 ```tsx
 import React from 'react';